mananbansal583-git/Travel-Explorer/README.md

 ## 📌 Overview

-Travel Explorer is a static frontend website structured into multiple sections to simulate a real-world travel landing page.
+Travel Explorer is a static frontend website structured into multiple sections to simulate a real-world travel landing page

 The focus of this project is: